PoisotLab/ms_straight_lines/manuscript.md

 really wide confidence interval.
-While our posterior predictions generally match the empirical results on this topic [*e.g.* @WoodRuss15], they suggest that we will observe many relationships between network structure and space, and that picking out the signal of network area relationships might be difficult.
+While our posterior predictions generally match the empirical results on this topic [*e.g.* @WoodRuss15], they suggest that we will observe many relationships between network structure and space, and that picking out the signal of network-area relationships might be difficult.

 ![**Many different Network-Area Relationships are supported by the data**.
- Representing the species richness as $S = k\times A^z$ (panel A), with $A$ being the relative area size, $k = 200$ being the maximal species richness, and $k = 0.27$ a scaling exponent [@GaliLurg18].
+ Representing the species richness as $S = k\times A^z$ (panel A), with $A$ being the relative area size, $k = 200$ being the maximal species richness, and $z = 0.27$ a scaling exponent [@GaliLurg18].
 We then use the posterior distribution of $L$ to predict how $L_D$ should scale with $A$.
 We compare the predictions of our model to that of the generally accepted power law (+@eq:pl).
-While our model predicts a larger linkage density in larger areas (panel B), the confidence intervals around this prediction are extremely large.
+While our model predicts a larger linkage density in larger areas (panel B), the confidence intervals around this prediction (grey areas covering the 78% and 97% percentile intervals) are extremely large.
 In particular, our model scales faster than the power law, but the confidence interval is high (due to the scaling of variance with $S$, +@eq:bb_sigma).
 This suggests that we may observe either very weak, or very strong, effects of area